 The Plenum provides a prominent national forum to enable our community to shape the policies and strategies that best advance our priority objectives.

-The 2014 Plenum will be March 8-11, 2014 at the Atlanta Grand Hyatt, in Buckhead.
+The 2015 Plenum will be October 10-13, 2015 at the Capital Hilton, in Washington, D.C.
 The Conference will begin with Havdalah Saturday night and conclude at 3:00 p.m.
 Tuesday afternoon.

-At the Chair’s Dinner on Sunday, March 9th, we will present our prestigious Tikkun Olam Award to three notable Atlantans who embody the principles for which this award stands: Lois Frank, Leon Goldstein and Melanie Nelkin.
+At the Chair’s Dinner on Sunday, October 11th, there will be a special tribute to our outgoing President, Rabbi Steve Gutow, who has championed the issue of social justice for decades.
+At the dinner we will also present our prestigious Tikkun Olam Award to two notable Washintonians who embody the principles for which this award stands: Vivian Bass and Stuart Kurlander.
 Each has demonstrated a deep commitment to improving the lives of people everywhere.
 They embody the principle of tikkun olam – healing the world – by living lives dedicated to a fairer and more just society.

-about the 2014 JPCA PLENUM.
-The Plenum is the highest decision making body of the Jewish Council for Public Affairs.
+about the 2015 JPCA PLENUM.
 The Plenum brings together hundreds of Jewish leaders to study and debate the key issues of the day.